ssss-sfu/ssss-sfu.github.io/README.md

 ### Contribute by reporting a bug/suggesting an enhancement

 1. Navigate to the [issues](https://github.com/ssss-sfu/ssss-sfu.github.io/issues) page in this repository
-2. Add a new item to the `Backlog` board and give it a clear and concise title and description.
+2. Add a new `Issue` and give it a clear and concise title and description.
 Include any other information, images, etc. that may be needed.
 3. Give it an appropriate label
 4. Thank you for your contribution!
-Before your item is moved to the `Todo` board, the committee will first take a look.
+The committee may assign the issue as appropriate.

 ### Contribute as a developer